 Plan a guided ghost tour of Historic Occoquan where an Indian appears in a bathroom mirror at Occoquan Inn and where merchants have stories about merchandise being strewn around their stores by ghosts.

 Continue the ghost hunt by wandering the halls of Rippon Lodge.
 Prince William’s oldest home, Rippon is allegedly haunted by a child and someone who lost a dual and bled to death in the house’s parlor.
-After, travel farther south to Dumfries’ most haunted place, the Weems-Botts Museum.
+After your tour, travel farther south to Dumfries’ most haunted place, the Weems-Botts Museum.
 Once home to Parson Weems, author of the infamous George Washington and the cherry tree strory, the house is now said to be haunted by a child and Civil War soldiers.
 Biography Channel’s “My Ghost Story” filmed here in the fall of 2012.

 On the western side of Prince William, find the historic haunt of Brentsville Courthouse Historic Centre.
 Connect with Agnes who was one of 13 people executed at the centre’s jail and, allegedly never left.
 The television show “Ghost Hunters” also filmed here.